geek/geek.github.io/_posts/2013-02-27-node-http-response-splitting.md

 tags: ["Node"]
 ---

-Web application developer should be aware of the HTTP Response Splitting threat.
-Fortunately, there have efforts to add protections against this threat in the core Node.js code.
-That being said, the protections are not widespread and there is a possibility for them to be bypassed.
+HTTP response splitting vulnerabilities can be disastrous to web applications.
+Fortunately, there have been efforts to add protections against this threat in the core Node.js code.
+That being said, the protections are not deployed widely at the moment of this writing.

 ## Overview of HTTP Response Splitting

-Within a single HTTP response message header it is possible to terminate the response headers with carriage return line feed (CRLF) characters and send multiple response [message headers](http://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).
-As a result, when an attacker has control of any part of the HTTP response header they are able to trick a browser into rendering their response instead of the one that the developer intends to send.
+Within a single HTTP response message header it is possible to terminate the response headers with the carriage return line feed (CRLF) character sequence and send multiple response [message headers](http://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).
+As a result, when an attacker has control of any part of the HTTP response header they are able to trick a browser into accepting their malicious response instead of the one that the developer intends to send.
 What is more, since the response comes from the same origin as the web application the attacker has access to any origin dependent properties, namely cookies.

-To learn more about HTTP response splitting please visit the Web Application Security Consortiums (WASC) Threat Classification [page](http://projects.webappsec.org/w/page/13246931/HTTP%20Response%20Splitting).
+To learn more about HTTP response splitting please visit the Web Application Security Consortiums (WASC) [Threat Classifications](http://projects.webappsec.org/w/page/13246931/HTTP%20Response%20Splitting).

 ## Splitting a Response

 The following is a perfectly valid HTTP Response to a single request.

 	HTTP/1.1 200 OK
 	Content-Length: 0